Effect of Magnetised Discontinuity on Diffusive Shock Acceleration: Introduction

 The DSA mechanism, initially proposed by Fermi, involves stochastic scattering of plasma particles by Alfvén waves near collisionless shock fronts.
 This scattering confines particles near the shock, allowing for prolonged acceleration \citep{Fermi49,Bell78,Drury83,kirkdendy01}.
 DSA occurs when the relative upstream fluid velocity exceeds the downstream velocity (in the rest frame of the shock).
-As particles cross the shock, they encounter the relative motion of fluid regions on either side of the shock, leading to energy gains through Fermi acceleration \citep{Bell04}.
-The interplay between energy gain from shock crossings and the likelihood of particles moving downstream generates a power-law spectra.
+As particles cross the shock, they encounter the relative motion of fluid (across the shock front), leading to energy gains through Fermi acceleration \citep{Bell04}.
+The interplay between energy gain from shock crossings and the likelihood of particles moving downstream generates a power-law spectrum.
 Magnetic field irregularities around the shock confine particles near the shock front.
 In non-relativistic cases, an isotropic particle velocity distribution is assumed due to scattering, forming the basis for many DSA analyses \citep{Bell04,Bell12}.
 In relativistic shocks, anisotropic particle velocity distributions arise due to comparable velocities of the bulk plasma and individual particle velocities \citep{apjac7049bib2,apjac7049bib64,apjac7049bib65,apjac7049bib1,apjac7049bib66}.
 Additionally, the orientation of magnetic field lines relative to the shock normal influences the spectral index.
-Thus, for relativistic shock acceleration, semi-analytic or numerical models are suitable to determine the spectral index \citep{Kirk1987I,Kirk1987II, Axford77, Kirk1987I,Kirk1987II, Ballard91,Achterberg01, KirkAchterberg00,Gallant02}.
+Thus, for relativistic shock acceleration, semi-analytic or numerical models are suitable for determining the spectral index \citep{Kirk1987I, Kirk1987II, Axford77, Kirk1987I, Kirk1987II, Ballard91, Achterberg01, KirkAchterberg00, Gallant02}.